Wisconsin is a “no excuse” absentee voting state, meaning you can vote by absentee ballot for any election for any reason, including convenience.

 Janesville WI 53548

 2. You can vote a “by mail” absentee, where you submit a written request for an absentee ballot .
 A ballot is mailed to you, you cast your vote, and mail back your absentee ballot in a postage-paid reply envelope.
 Requests to receive an absentee ballot by mail must be received by 5:00 p.m. on the Thursday before an election.
-Your voted absentee ballot must be received on election day.
-The ballot must be received no later than 8:00PM on Tuesday, April 4, 2017, Election Day at the Clerk-Treasurer’s Office to be counted.
+Your voted absentee ballot must be received by close of polls election day.
+The ballot must be received no later than 8:00PM on Election Day at the Clerk-Treasurer’s Office to be counted.
 Ballots received after this time will not be counted.

 Mail Absentee Ballot Applications to: